dgosselin-p4/deployment/cluster_install/README.md

 10. scidb.py startall cluster   (Note: this is to start the server.)
 11. Do your work, e.g. to list SciDB instances: iquery list('instances')
 12. scidb.py stopall cluster   (Note: this is to stop the server.)

+Note: If you wish to use a previous installed version of SciDB, you must edit the SCIDB_VER variable in your .bashrc file and then source it.